Environmental Molecular Sciences Laboratory

-The Environmental Molecular Sciences Laboratory (EMSL, pronounced em-zul) is a Department of Energy, Office of Science facility at Pacific Northwest National Laboratory in Richland, Washington, United States.
+The Environmental Molecular Sciences Laboratory (EMSL, pronounced em-zul) is a U.S. Department of Energy Office of Science user facility located on the campus of Pacific Northwest National Laboratory in Richland, Washington.

 Research

 EMSL scientists and collaborators perform fundamental research that focuses on the biological, biogeochemical, and physical principles to predict processes occurring at the molecular and genomics-controlled smallest scales to the environmental Earth system changes at the largest scales.

 The Functional and Systems Biology Science Area focuses on understanding enzymes and biochemical pathways that connect protein structures and functions to phenotypic responses and interactions within cells, among cells in communities, and between cellular membrane surfaces and their environment for microbes and plants.

 The Environmental Transformations and Interactions Science Area focuses on the mechanistic and predictive understanding of the environmental (physiochemical, hydrological, biogeochemical), microbial, plant, and ecological processes in above and belowground ecosystems, the atmosphere, and their interfaces.

 The Computing, Analytics, and Modeling Science Area focuses on using state-of-the-art experimental data to develop a predictive understanding of biological and environmental systems through advanced data analytics, visualization, and computational modeling and simulation.

 EMSL uses integrated research platforms to uncover critical information for understanding and predicting the molecular functions of biological and ecosystem processes.

 A biologist is preparing an RNA sample to understand how brown rot fungi degrades wood.

 Biogeochemical Transformations investigates how molecular interactions at the Earth's land, water, and air interfaces transform and transport nutrients and contaminants within the environment.

 Biomolecular Pathways investigates the translation of genomic information into functional relationships among biomolecules within cells in response to changes in their internal or external environment.

 Cell Signaling and Communications reveals dynamic interactions and trafficking of molecular signals within and between cells, populations, and communities to understand complex inter-relationships between organisms in response to their environment.

 Terrestrial-Atmospheric Processes investigates molecular transformations, physical processes that control them, and the coupling of terrestrial and atmospheric processes.

 Rhizosphere Function investigates interactions between genes and the environment at the molecular level to understand, predict and control plant and ecosystem traits at the systems scale.

 Structural Biology gains structural, biochemical, and dynamic information about proteins, protein complexes, and other biomolecules at nanoscale spatial and temporal resolutions to understand function.

 Systems Modeling uses computational models of protein structure and function, metabolic modeling, and machine learning approaches to associate genotype with phenotype and to understand biological processes that control nutrient flux, and enable predictive approaches to biodesign and biofuel/bioproduct production.